rgolder1/jmh/README.md

 ## Running The Tests

 The easiest way to run the tests is to run  via the IDE.
 Right click on the test class and select Run test.
 The test can also be debugged this way if required.
-Alternatively right click on the executeJmhRunner() @Test method in BenchmarkBase, and select the actual subclass test to run.
+Alternatively right click on the executeJmhRunner() @Test method in BenchmarkBase, and select the subclass test to run from the dropdown.

 The tests can also be run via `mvn clean test`